 * IR = Increased Revenue.
 AC = Avoid Costs.
 IS = Improved Service.
 CO = Compliance.
 SA = Strategic Alignment

-List the desired benefits that should arise from the achievement of the objectives and provide a higher-level justification for conducting the service change.

 Objectives

-Articulate the service objectives, by being clear on what the service is trying to achieve.
-Ensure that the objectives have been derived with the involvement of the appropriate stakeholders.

 The statements listed below provide the high-level objectives for this particular service.
 They describe the intended, observable, measurable outputs that should be in place once the service is implemented.